directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson32.md

 ## Exercise 3: Milk

 {{<card header="**Script**">}}
-The photo shows a milk bottle with a white cap on top, a white mug with a black rim filled with milk, and a blue and white checkered handkerchief, all placed on a white wooden slatted table.<br/>
+The photo shows a milk bottle with a white cap on top, a white mug with a black rim filled with milk, and a blue and white flannel handkerchief, all placed on a white-washed slatted table.<br/>
 The milk bottle isn't completely full, so it looks like some of the milk has been poured into the mug.<br/>
 The round bottle is lying on its side, but the slightly crumpled handkerchief casually placed next to it is acting as a stopper, keeping the bottle from rolling away.<br/>
-By the way, I can’t help but wonder about the black circular ring on the table in the foreground. <br/>
+By the way, I can’t help but wonder about the black circular ring on the table in the foreground.<br/>
-I’m not sure what could have caused that mark.<br/>
+It's probably a hole that was patched up using a wooden dowel pin that matches the original surface.<br/>
 <br/>
-(114 words)
+(122 words)
 {{</card>}}